 England: Shakespeare in Performance

 While the 2-credit study trip in England will focus on the summer performances that students will witness on the stage, the 2-credit spring course on campus will focus directly on performances of Shakespeare’s plays on screen.
-Taken together, the sequence of two 2-credit courses will satisfy requirements in the LSC (Literary Studies) or in the English major (300 level).
+Taken together, the sequence of two 2-credit courses will satisfy the Art and Literature LSC requirement or the 300 level English major requirement.
 The spring course will focus on screen performances of five of Shakespeare’s plays, and the summer study trip will focus on stage interpretations of the five Shakespeare plays we will attend.

 Professor Kerry Shea, firstname.lastname@example.org